Ilevro (Nepafenac)

 What If You Miss a Dose?

-If you miss a dose, apply one drop as soon as possible, then return to your regular schedule.
-If it’s almost time for your next dose, skip the missed dose and continue with your regular timing.
+If you miss a dose, administer one drop as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and resume your regular schedule.
+Do not double the dose.

 Side Effects